‘Family, Community & You’

 Board of Directors

-The Board of Directors have undergone Governance training and are working in partnership with the Project Manager on charity compliance with the Governance Code.
+The Board of Directors have undergone Governance training in 2017 and are working in partnership with the Project Manager on charity compliance with the Governance Code.
 Hillview is registered as having ‘adopted the journey’ to develop best practice in the management of Hillview Resource Centre and is a member of the Public Participation Network.